alrojo/tensorflow-tutorial/README.md

 # TensorFlowTutorial
-Learn TensorFlow from scratch with examples and visualizations.
+Learn TensorFlow from scratch with examples and visualizations with interactive jupyer notebooks.
 Compete in `kaggle.com` challenge: Leaf Detection.

 All exercises are designed to be runned from a CPU on a laptio